Church of Scientology: Finances

 In 2008, the Church of Scientology and its large network of corporations, nonprofits and other legal entities were estimated to bring in around 500 million US dollars in annual revenue.
+According to 2011 tax documents, the Church of Scientology International and Church of Spiritual Technology in the US had a combined $1.7 billion in assets.
 Scientologists can attend classes, exercises or counseling sessions for a set range of "fixed donations"; however, membership without courses or auditing is possible.
 According to a sociological report entitled "Scientology: To Be Perfectly Clear", progression between levels above "clear" status cost $15,760.03 in 1980.
-Scientologists can choose to be audited by a fellow Scientologist rather than by a staff member.
+Scientologists can reduce their costs by co-auditing with another student.

 Critics say it is improper to fix a donation for religious service; therefore the activity is non-religious.
 Scientology points out many classes, exercises and counseling may also be traded for "in kind" or performed cooperatively by students for no cost, and members of its most devoted orders can make use of services without any donations bar that of their time.
-A central tenet of Scientology is its Doctrine of Exchange, which dictates that each time a person receives something, he or she must give something back.
+A central tenet of Scientology is its doctrine of exchange, which dictates that each time a person receives something, he or she must give something back.
 By doing so, a Scientologist maintains "inflow" and "outflow", avoiding spiritual decline.